arburksUMich/python-multiprocessing/README.md

 import random

-#Function to convert a temperature from Fahrenheit to Celsius.
-import multiprocessing
-import random

-#Function to convert a temperature from Fahrenheit to Celsius.
 def toCelsius(degrees):
+	"""Function to convert a temperature from Fahrenheit to Celsius."""

 	return (degrees - 32) * (5.0/9.0)

-#Our main function.
-Notice that the parallel code is wrapped inside the if __name__ == "__main__":
-if __name__ == "__main__":
+"""Our main function.
+Notice that the parallel code is wrapped inside the if __name__ == "__main__":""" if __name__ == "__main__":
 	numProcesses = 4

-	#Generate some random temperatures in Fahrenheit
+	#Generate a list of random temperatures in Fahrenheit
 	temperatures = [random.uniform(32.0, 100.0) for i in range(50)]

 	#Convert them in parallel using pool.map()